ericaraujophd/25fa-cs112/content/week00/lab00.md

 In this exercise, you will:

-- Login to coder in order to use Linux resources.
+- Login to Coder in order to use Linux resources.
 - Use Linux commands to interact with files and folders.
 - Use VS Code to edit, compile, and run a program.

 ## Introduction

-**Welcome to CS112!** In this first lab exercise, we will introduce the Visual Studio Code editor, and see how we can use it to write a C++ program.
+**Welcome to CS112!**

+In this first lab exercise, we will introduce the *Visual Studio Code* editor, and see how we can use it to write a C++ program.
 The exercise assumes access to a C++ compiler (e.g., GNU's gcc/g++), the make utility through the Coder system, and that [VS Code](https://code.visualstudio.com/Download) have all been installed on your system.

 You should also be familiar with basic C++ principles.
 For that, review [1.4.
 Let’s look at a C++ program](https://runestone.academy/ns/books/published/cpp4python/IntroCpp/firstcppprogram.html#compilation) if you are coming into this class from CS10X and are used to Python.

 This lab tells you how to use VS Code in the Coder system of the CS Department.
 It will be required to use the terminal for a Linux environment.

 ```{warning}
 If you have not experience with Linux commands in the terminal, you may want to work through this [Tutorial](https://ubuntu.com/tutorials/command-line-for-beginners#1-overview).